 Essential course readings can be made available to students either online via eReadings or in the Library's Readings collection.
-The Readings are available from your FLO topic under the Readings and Library Resources option, or via the Library's web site from the Library catalogue, under the Readings tab.
+The Readings are available from your FLO topic under the Readings and Library Resources option, or via the Library's home page, selecting the Readings and Past Exams link.

 Readings Collection and eReadings

 - these items are available for 2 hour loan in your local branch library

 - items such as textbooks or DVDs from the Library's collection, private copies of books and topic handbooks/readers will be added to the Readings collection

 eReadings are items available online either via linking to an electronic resource or to a scan of the item

 The Library will place the following types of material in eReadings:

 - printed materials such as chapters from books or journal articles which have been scanned into a digital format, or obtained in digital format via Document Delivery

 - links to content already available digitally as part of the Library’s collection, such as articles from electronic journals.